jbmokuz/pocket-monster-of-the-week/Playbooks/flying.md

 ### ☐ Aerial Ace (Requires the ability to Fly)

+On a +10, you can move pokemon you are attacking, where you want it.

 | Type        | Category   | Damage      |
 | ----------- | ------------ | ----------- |